 By focusing on the demonstrable value that a player brought to an organization (primarily runs or proxies for runs like getting on base), the Oakland A’s were able to afford a team that won 103 games during the regular season – tying the NY Yankees for the most wins that season.

-Michael Lewis brought the story to the public eye in his 2003 book MoneyballyLINK which was made into a very entertaining file in 2011 LINK.
+Michael Lewis brought the story to the public eye in his 2003 book Moneyball: The Art of Winning an Unfair Game which was made into a very entertaining film in 2011.

 Read more about Moneyball.